Minor in Quantitative Methods in Economics, Business and Finance

 A minor gives you the opportunity of having a second specialization in your degree.
 The minor is a

 bundle of three to four electives that can be chosen separately but if chosen together rewards a

-The minor consists of the examinations listed below.
-The learning objectives and the regulations of the individual examinations are prescribed in the online course catalogue.
-Direct links to the individual examinations are inserted in the table below
+The below table lists the structure and the ECTS credits of the individual courses.
+The course descriptions are available in the online course catalogue.
+Direct links are inserted in the below table.

 |Econometric Analysis of Firm Data||7.5|

 The suggested courses cover methods such as advanced regression analysis, time series analysis, data mining, visualization and machine learning.
 Analysis skills for these methods are in high demand both in financial institutions, consultancy and larger companies.
 For examples see the presentations at the CBS conference “Statistical Analysis of Intra-Firm Data” held in May 2016.
 Students who intend to write an empirical master’s thesis by applying quantitative methods are also encouraged to take this minor.
 Their thesis will benefit from a broad set of practical competences that is acquired through the range of courses.

 The courses provide hands-on experience with comprehensive statistical software packages such as R or Stata.
 Students will acquire the skills that enable them to write command script files rather than clicking though ribbon icons.
 The minor consists of the three courses described below.